 - Business assets: Business owners often need specific provisions to protect their business and partners.

-If your circumstances put you firmly in the "more complex" bracket, our solicitor consultation route is built for that — bespoke drafting following a one-to-one conversation with a qualified solicitor, from £350 + VAT.
+If your circumstances put you firmly in the "more complex" bracket, our solicitor consultation route is built for that.
+It gives you bespoke drafting after a one-to-one conversation with a qualified solicitor, from £350 + VAT.

 Is it worth paying for a will?